marcdotson/data-5600/topics/14_logistic-regression/README.md

----
-title: "Logistic Regression"
-format: gfm
----
+# Logistic Regression

 ## Data Dictionary

 Sales leads data for B2B electronic sales.
 Each of the rows represents one lead along with its resulting Stage (i.e., Qualified or Disqualified) along with various lead features.

 - **Stage**: Progress through the sales development pipeline
 - **Industry**: The type of product or service the business provides